circleci/circleci-docs/jekyll/_cci2/local-cli.md

 To ensure that the CLI is configured correctly you can use it to validate a CircleCI config file.

-1. Change to the root directory of your CIrcleCI project repository.
+1. Change to the root directory of your CircleCI project repository.

 2. Run the following command: